EVORA-project/evora-ontology/models/docs/unitCost.md

 # Slot: unit cost (unitCost)

-_The cost per access for one unit as defined by the unit definition_
+_The cost per access for one unit as defined by the unit definition._